Duties of the Auglaize County Recorder

 The County Recorder has the important task of maintaining accurate records for all Auglaize County property beginning in 1848 to the present.
 Your county recorder:

-- Files annually an ethic report, inventory of office equipment.
+• Files annually an ethics report, inventory of office equipment.

 • Notifies boards of County Commissioners and Township Trustees annually of their duty to file zoning resolutions, maps and amendments.